Architecture for an Enterprise Planning Solution

 Hybrid solutions are now widely available for those who already have on-premise investments but also want the flexibility of the cloud, or for those that need heavy customization.
 These solutions combine on-premise with cloud solutions to accommodate customers that are looking to future proof their planning operations without giving up on their investments.

 This mobility between cloud environments gives businesses greater flexibility and agility in data deployment options, allowing businesses to innovate, scale, and protect their assets and their customers.
-This integrated approach helps solve some of the key concerns that businesses have about the future of analytics and BI.
+An integrated approach helps solve some of the key concerns that businesses have about the future of analytics and BI.

 For example, many SAP S/4HANA customers are considering, or have already moved, part of their planning processes over to SAP Analytics Cloud.
 Customers that have already tried out a hybrid solution of an on-premise ERP solution and a cloud planning solution have reported increased speed and greater availability of data, as well as better control and flexibility.